-A lockout of workers by the British Columbia Maritime Employers Association (BCMEA) following threatened strike action by the International Longshore and Warehouse Union (ILWU) is affecting cargo throughput at the Canadian port of Vancouver, including for finished vehicles and breakbulk cargo.
+[Updated November 13] A lockout of workers by the British Columbia Maritime Employers Association (BCMEA) following threatened strike action by the International Longshore and Warehouse Union (ILWU), which was affecting cargo throughput at the Canadian port of Vancouver, has ended following intervention by Canada’s labour minister.
+Steven MacKinnon has used federal powers to end work stoppages at the port, ordering binding and final arbitration between labour unions and ports ownership.

-The lockout began at 08.00 on November 4.
-The Vancouver Frasier Port Authority said the dispute, which is in part about manning and automation, will impact at BCMEA member terminals, where 730 members of the ILWU and Dock Foremen Local 514 are employed.
+At Vancouver, which is Canada’s biggest vehicle-handling port, he lockout began at 08.00 on November 4.
+The Vancouver Frasier Port Authority said the dispute, which is in part about manning and automation, affected BCMEA member terminals, where 730 members of the ILWU and Dock Foremen Local 514 are employed.

 A record of almost 250,000 vehicles were handled by the port’s auto terminals in the first half of 2024, which includes the Annacis Auto Terminal where an optimisation project by the port authority and Wilhelmsen Port Services has helped increase capacity by more than one-third.
 Wallenius Wilhelmsen Solutions moves vehicles through the terminal and has been working with the port authority to consolidate automobile operations at the expanded Annacis terminal and repurpose the Richard Auto Terminal.